 Walker Corp intends to directly impact more than three times the area of Ramsar protected wetlands declared by Walker in obtaining ‘controlled action’ decision

 The Toondah scandal deepens.
 The Federal Government’s highly controversial ‘controlled action’ decision on Cleveland’s Toondah Harbour ‘Priority Development Area’ (PDA) proposal was based on impacting ‘matters of national environmental significance’ within a 56 hectare “referral area” nominated by Walker Group/Corporation (Walker) in 2018.
-It now appears that was a grossly understated referral area to obtain the ‘controlled action’ decision in the face of mounting opposition.
+It now appears that was a grossly understated referral area to make the destructive plan appear more palatable in the face of mounting opposition.

-Walker’s earlier, unsuccessful 2015 Referral to the Federal Government, had a referral area of 167.5 hectares and included “widening, deepening and lengthening” more than 2 km of Fison Channel.
+Walker’s earlier, unsuccessful 2015 Referral to the Federal Government, had a referral area of 167.5 hectares and included “widening, deepening and lengthening” more than 2 km of Fison Channel and the resulting direct damage to the Moreton Bay Ramsar site.
 But a 2019 Walker ‘information sheet’ emailed to Redland City Councillors about Walker’s current Toondah Harbour real estate and marina proposal (the leaked email appears below) reveals Walker still intends “to straighten widen and deepen” the 2 kilometre navigation channel used by North Stradbroke Island ferries and water taxis.

-As Walker revealed in its unsuccessful attempt to obtain a ‘controlled action’ decision, this intended action would directly impact more than three times the area of the Moreton Bay Ramsar site declared by Walker to obtain its favourable ‘controlled action’ decision from the Federal Government in 2018.
+As Walker admitted in its unsuccessful attempt to obtain a ‘controlled action’ decision, this more extensive plan would directly impact more than three times the area of the Moreton Bay Ramsar site declared by Walker to obtain its favourable ‘controlled action’ decision from the Federal Government in 2018.